Columbia College (Missouri): 1860s

-In the chaos of the Civil War, Christian College President Joseph K. Rogers vowed to keep the school open.
-The majority of the city of Columbia was pro-Union but the surrounding agricultural areas of Boone County and the rest of central Missouri were decidedly pro-slavery.
+During the Civil War, Christian College President Joseph K. Rogers vowed to keep the school open.
+The majority of the city of Columbia was pro-Union, but the surrounding agricultural areas of Boone County and the rest of central Missouri were decidedly pro-slavery.
 Rogers was successful, thanks in part to faculty who relinquished pay.

 President Rogers insisted the college remain neutral and did not allow newspapers on the grounds, but privately he read them.
 As the fighting continued, so did the fight for the college's survival.
-Only three students graduated in 1862 and four the following year.
-But Christian College never missed a day of classes.
-After the war, Christian College saw its largest enrollment to date with 182 students taught by nine faculty members.
+Only three students graduated in 1862, and four the following year.
+However, Christian College never missed a day of classes.
+After the war, Christian College saw its largest enrollment to date, with 182 students taught by nine faculty members.

 1890s–1920s

 Growth continued through the start of the 20th century, especially under Luella St. Clair Moss, a "steam engine in petticoats."
-St. Clair served three different terms as president of the college between 1893 and 1920 and was one of the first female college presidents in the country.
+St. Clair served three different terms as president of the college between 1893 and 1920, and was one of the first female college presidents in the country.

-During her administration, she spearheaded the construction of four new buildings — St. Clair Hall, Dorsey Hall, Launer Auditorium and Missouri Hall — all of which are still in use today.
-She doubled the size of the faculty, held the first Ivy Chain ceremony, launched a college magazine, created a college orchestra, started a women's basketball team and implemented the then-innovative cap-and-gown uniform, which students wore in public.
+During her administration, she spearheaded the construction of four new buildings—St. Clair Hall, Dorsey Hall, Launer Auditorium and Missouri Hall—all of which are still in use today.
+She doubled the size of the faculty, held the first Ivy Chain ceremony, launched a college magazine, created a college orchestra, started a women's basketball team, and implemented the then-innovative cap-and-gown uniform, which students wore in public.
 She also changed the college from a four-year school to one of the first accredited junior colleges in the country.